Sierra Leone: Kabbah's tenure: government, "dawn of a new republic", the AFRC and end of the Civil War (1996–2007)

 After nine months in office, the junta was overthrown by the Nigerian-led ECOMOG forces, and the democratically elected government of president Kabbah was reinstated in February 1998.
 On 19 October 1998, 24 soldiers in the Sierra Leone army—including Gborie, Brigadier Hassan Karim Conteh, Colonel Samuel Francis Koroma, Major Kula Samba and Colonel Abdul Karim Sesay—were executed by firing squad after they were convicted in a court martial in Freetown, some for orchestrating the 1997 coup that overthrew President Kabbah and others for failure to reverse the mutiny.

 In October 1999, the United Nations agreed to send peacekeepers to help restore order and disarm the rebels.
 The first of the 6,000-member force began arriving in December, and the UN Security Council voted in February 2000 to increase the force to 11,000, and later to 13,000.
 But in May, when nearly all Nigerian forces had left and UN forces were trying to disarm the RUF in eastern Sierra Leone, Sankoh's forces clashed with the UN troops, and some 500 peacekeepers were taken hostage as the peace accord effectively collapsed.
 The hostage crisis resulted in more fighting between the RUF and the government as UN troops launched Operation Khukri to end the siege.
-The Operation was successful with Indian and British Special Forces being the main contingents.

 The situation in the country deteriorated to such an extent that British troops were deployed in Operation Palliser, originally simply to evacuate foreign nationals.
-However, the British exceeded their original mandate and took full military action to finally defeat the rebels and restore order.
+But the British exceeded their original mandate and took full military action to defeat the rebels and restore order.
 The British were the catalyst for the ceasefire that ended the civil war.
-Elements of the British Army, together with administrators and politicians, remained after withdrawal to help train the armed forces, improve the infrastructure of the country and administer financial and material aid.
-Tony Blair, the Prime Minister of Britain at the time of the British intervention, is regarded as a hero by the people of Sierra Leone, many of whom are keen for more British involvement.
+Elements of the British Army, together with administrators and politicians, remained after withdrawal to help train the armed forces, improve the country's infrastructure, and administer financial and material aid.
+Tony Blair, the Prime Minister of Britain at the time, is regarded as a hero by the people of Sierra Leone.

 Between 1991 and 2001, about 50,000 people were killed in Sierra Leone's civil war.
 Hundreds of thousands of people were forced from their homes and many became refugees in Guinea and Liberia.
 In 2001, UN forces moved into rebel-held areas and began to disarm rebel soldiers.
 By January 2002, the war was declared over.
-In May 2002, Kabbah was re-elected president by a landslide.
+In May 2002, Kabbah was reelected president by a landslide.
 By 2004, the disarmament process was complete.
 Also in 2004, a UN-backed war crimes court began holding trials of senior leaders from both sides of the war.
 In December 2005, UN peacekeeping forces pulled out of Sierra Leone.